kkolk/devsecops-pipeline-demo/README.md

 ## Testing the exploit

-Run the exploit.py file with a command of your choice.
+Run the exploit.py file with a shell/terminal of your choice.

 ```
 python exploit.py http://dev.vagrant.test:8080/orders/3 "%CMD%"